dddrrreee/cs140e-win19/labs/lab3-cross-check/lab.md

 	4. Return `v`.

 Run your blink code on Unix.
-It shouldn't crash, and it should print out sensible values.
+It should run without crashing and, importantly, print out the values for each put and get in the exact order they happened.
 If you pipe the result through `cksum`, it should give you the same value as your lab partner has.

 	`./blink.unix | cksum`

+If these values match, you know your code worked the same as your partner's.

 #### 3. Check your code against everyone else (5 minutes)

 We want to check that your `gpio` code works the same as everyone else.
 Given the `get32` and `put32` modifications above, a